ppoiuy/spellcast-solver/README.md

 # spellcastsolver
-Valid Word Finder for Discord's SpellCast Game
+Word Finder for Discord's SpellCast Game

+SpellCastSolver is a tool designed to help you find valid words in Discord's SpellCast game.
+It provides a user-friendly interface for inputting letters, modifying tile values, and generating a list of the best words based on their value.

-How to use:
+## How to Use

-Fill in text boxes with letters to correspond with SpellCast game grid
+1. Fill in the text boxes with letters that correspond to the SpellCast game grid.

-Buttons above each text box to change a tile to DL or TL, or 2x (double word value)
+2. Use the buttons located above each text box to change a tile's value.
+You can set it to DL (Double Letter), TL (Triple Letter), or 2x (Double Word).

-Slider represents gem number to calculate number of swaps
+3. Adjust the slider to represent the gem number and calculate the number of swaps.

-Note: avoid using 9+ gems/3 available swaps because it will take 5+ minutes to generate words
+   - Note: Avoid using 9+ gems with only 3 available swaps, as it may take more than 5 minutes to generate words.

-Click solve to generate list of best (highest value) words
+4. Click the "Solve" button to generate a list of the best words sorted by their value.

-Note: the same word can be generated multiple times, but with different paths/swapped tiles
+   - Note: The same word may appear multiple times in the list, but with different paths or swapped tiles.

-Click on an element in the list on the right to see details
+5. To view more details about a specific word, click on the word in the list on the right.

-Checkbox toggles to show if arrows are printed in the details grid
+6. Toggle the checkbox to display arrows in the details grid, indicating the path of the word.

-To-do:
+## To-Do

+There are several improvements planned for SpellCastSolver:

-scrape 1 letter words and banned "profanity" words from word list
+- Scrape 1-letter words and banned "profanity" words from the word list.

-gem tracker and net gem change in list
+- Implement a gem tracker and net gem change in the generated word list.
-(toggle button under the other 2 buttons for each tile)
+   - Consider adding a toggle button for each tile under the existing buttons.

+Please note that these features are currently under development and will be added in future updates.

+For any suggestions, feedback, or issues, please feel free to contribute to the project or contact the repository owner.

+---

 how am i supposed to account for this wtf